19th session of the Human Rights Council, Room XX, Palais des Nations, Geneva

 The special procedures of the Human Rights Council are independent human rights experts with mandates to report and advise on human rights from a thematic or country-specific perspective.
 The system of Special Procedures is a central element of the United Nations human rights machinery and covers all human rights: civil, cultural, economic, political, and social.
-As of 27 March 2015 there are 41 thematic and 14 country mandates.
+As of 7 October 2020, there are 44

 Read more ...

-What special procedures have done in 2014 in a glance
+What special procedures have accomplished in 2018 at a glance